rule

 Text 39

-His dead body was spotted from above in his heavenly chariot by the king of the Ghandarvas, Citraratha when he once, surrounded by many a beautiful woman, went to where the twice-born one had died.
+His remains were spotted by Citraratha, the king of the Ghandarvas from above in his heavenly chariot, when he one day, surrounded by many a beautiful woman, had moved in the direction where the twice-born one had died.

 His dead body was spotted from above in his heavenly chariot by the King of the Ghandarva's, Citraratha when he once surrounded by many a beautiful woman went to where the twice-born one had died.
 (Vedabase)